Lawrence Rogers Blinks: Career

 After graduation, Blinks continued to work with Osterhout at the Bermuda Biological Station and Rockefeller Institute.
-In 1933, he joined the faculty of Stanford University and worked on the main campus before serving the director of Stanford's Hopkins Marine Station in Pacific Grove from 1943-1965.
-After retiring from Stanford, he worked as a visiting professor at UC Santa Cruz from 1966-1973 and helped to develop the new UC campus's Department of Biological Sciences.
+In 1933, he joined the faculty of Stanford University and worked on the main campus before serving the director of Stanford's Hopkins Marine Station in Pacific Grove from 1943 to 1965.
+After retiring from Stanford, he worked as a visiting professor at UC Santa Cruz from 1966 to 1973 and helped to develop the new UC campus's Department of Biological Sciences.